sqlmapproject/sqlmap/FAQ.md

 ## When sqlmap will switch to Python 3?

 Currently there is no pressure on Python projects to switch to the new version of Python interpreter, as the process of switching, especially on larger projects can be cumbersome (due to the few backward incompatibilities).
 The switch will take place eventually, but currently it is a very [low priority task](https://github.com/sqlmapproject/sqlmap/issues/93).

+## How can I shorten the payloads injected by sqlmap?

+You can provide sqlmap with the following two switches:

+    --no-cast           Turn off payload casting mechanism
+    --no-unescape       Turn off string unescaping mechanism

+However, on the other hand you might lose the benefits provided by these switches in the default configuration.

 ## What does `WARNING unknown charset '...'` mean?